 For additional information, please contact us via phone at (414) 229-4728 or email at email@example.com.

 Call the UWM Help Desk at (414) 229-4040 or Toll Free at (877) 381-3459.

 To register for Graduate credit, you must have at least a bachelor’s degree from an accredited institution and should be registering in a course approved for graduate credit.
 Courses taken for graduate credit may, with proper approvals; be counted toward an advanced degree at UW-Milwaukee.
 No more than nine graduate credits earned in UWM off-campus graduate courses prior to admission to a UWM graduate program may be considered for transfer toward the UWM graduate degree program.

 To register for Undergraduate credit, you must at least hold a high school diploma or the equivalent.
 When taking a course as part of a job requirement or for advancement on a salary schedule, you should be certain whether graduate or undergraduate credit will be accepted.

 A career (credit level) change is considered a drop of the original course.
 To avoid an assessment for dropped courses, you must request a change in career (credit level) in writing to UWM Enrollment Services no later than the second week of classes for full-semester courses, and during the first week of classes for courses of less than a full semester’s duration.
 Level change applies to all courses in which you are enrolled for that term.

 Accessibility Resource Center (ARC)

 The Accessibility Resource Center offers support, information and referral services to all UWM students with disabilities.
-To receive services from SAC, you must register with the Center and provide early notification of any class, workshop or other activity.
+To receive services from ARC, you must register with the Center and provide early notification of any class, workshop or other activity.
 For information or details, call the Accessibility Resource Center at (414) 229-6287 (Voice/TTY), or visit 112 Mitchell Hall, 3203 N. Downer Ave.